poppatchara/Arch-Linux-Install-Memo/README.md

 ---

 ## Assumptions
+🧩 This memo is written as a linear “do this, then that” install.
+If you deviate (different disk name, multiple disks, LUKS, existing Windows ESP, etc.), adjust the affected commands and double-check mounts/UUIDs before continuing.
 - Arch ISO already written to USB (any recent release).
 - I SSH into the live ISO from another machine (root password set with `passwd`, IP from `ip a`), purely for copy/paste convenience.
 - Secure Boot disabled, UEFI mode enabled.